 Allow Your Subscribers To Set Their Preferences

 The first email you should send to all of your dis-engaged subscribers should be about helping them set their preferences.
-Many times, it gets too overwhelming to go through emails, while sending too few messages may also reduce their interest in your brand.
+It often gets too overwhelming to go through emails, while sending too few messages may also reduce their interest in your brand.
 Instead of figuring out the ideal sending frequency or understanding what they like to hear from you, why not let them do it for themselves?
 In the below example, Zapier applies the same logic to ensure that their emails stay relevant to their audience:

 In another example from Bespoke Post, they have listed down the categories which users can tick to receive only the messages that have the content they love reading.
 This is one of the simplest yet most effective ways of winning back your subscribers without shelling out any money from your pocket: